aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KSV-0022/docs.md

-Adding NET_RAW or capabilities beyond the default set must be disallowed.
+According to pod security standard 'Capabilities', capabilities beyond the default set must not be added.

 ### Impact
 <!-- Add Impact here -->